Preparing a cryonics patient for cryostorage can involve three distinct stages of alteration of body fluids:

 Ramping at the rate of 2-4 molar per hour increase of glycerol concentration is slow enough to allow full diffusion of glycerol into tissues.
 Cell shrinkage due to diffusion of water from cells is followed by slow cell swelling due to the gradual diffusion of glycerol into cells.
 Dehydration of epithelial cells in the blood vessels by glycerol ramping facilitates perfusion by making the vessels wider.
 If the ramping rate is too slow, the epithelial cells become loaded with glycerol quickly enough that the vessel-widening advantage is lost.

-Care must be taken that the concentration of non-penetrating solutes (such as mannitol) in the carrier solution is equal to that in the cells -- normally 300mM (millimolar) concentration.
-If the concentration of nonpenetrating solutes in the carrier solution is hypotonic -- 150mM, for example -- cells will swell to twice their volume irrespective of the glycerol concentration.
+Care must be taken that the concentration of non-penetrating solutes (such as mannitol) in the carrier solution is not less than what is in the cells — normally 300 mOsm/kgH2O concentration.
+If the concentration of nonpenetrating solutes in the carrier solution is hypotonic — 150mM, for example — cells will swell to twice their volume irrespective of the glycerol concentration.
 This swelling would occur first in the epithelial cells, which could seriously impede the process of perfusion.
 Faster ramping would lessen this effect by dehydration of the epithelial cells, but the increased rate would be too rapid to allow full diffusion of glycerol into the tissues.
-It is better to avoid these problems by maintaining a carrier solution concentration of nonpenetrating solutes at 300mM to match that in cells.
+It is better to avoid these problems by maintaining a carrier solution concentration of nonpenetrating solutes at least 300 mOsm/kgH2O — and probably less than 600 mOsm/kgH2O.

 Although glycerol has historically been the cryoprotectant used in cryonics, the perfusion process described should be much the same with the newer, more effective, cryoprotectants now being used in cryonics.
 Cryoprotectant toxicity varies directly with temperature, but cryoprotectant viscosity varies inversely with temperature.
 There is therefore a trade-off between perfusing at a higher temperature for more rapid cryoprotectant penetration, and suffering the increased toxicity of higher temperature.
 Unlike osmotic damage, however, toxicity may affect viability through biochemical rather that structural damage and thereby be of less concern for future repair.
 Ischemic injury is likely to be minimal due to nutrient & oxygen in the carrier solution. by more time at higher temperature, however, is likely to increase structural damage.